Government of Ghana: Foreign relations

 Ghanaian diplomat Kofi Annan served as Secretary-General of the United Nations for nine years until 2006.

 Since independence, Ghana has been devoted to ideals of nonalignment and is a founding member of the non-aligned movement.
 Ghana favors international and regional political and economic co-operation, and is an active member of the United Nations and the African Union.

-Many Ghanaian diplomats and politicians hold positions in international organisations.
+Some Ghanaian diplomats and politicians hold positions in international organisations.
 These include Ghanaian diplomat and former Secretary-General of the United Nations Kofi Annan, International Criminal Court Judge Akua Kuenyehia, former President Jerry John Rawlings and former President John Agyekum Kuffour who have both served as diplomats of the United Nations.

 In September 2010, Ghana's former President John Atta Mills visited China on an official visit.
 Mills and China's former President Hu Jintao, marked the 50th anniversary of diplomatic ties between the two nations, at the Great Hall of the People on 20 September 2010.
 China reciprocated with a visit in November 2011, by the vice-chairman of the Standing Committee of the National People's Congress of China, Zhou Tienong who visited Ghana and met with Ghana's President John Dramani Mahama.

 Judicial system

 The legal system is based on the 1992 constitution, customary (traditional) law, and British common law.
 Court hierarchy consists of Supreme Court of Ghana (highest court), courts of appeal, and high courts of justice.
 Beneath these bodies are circuit, magisterial, and traditional courts.
 Extrajudicial institutions include public tribunals.
-Since independence, courts are relatively independent; this independence continues under the Republic.
+Since independence, courts are somewhat independent; this independence continues under the Republic.
 Lower courts are being redefined and reorganized under the Republic.